Bagerhat District

 Bagerhat District (বাগেরহাট জেলা) is a district in south-western Bangladesh.
 It is a part of Khulna Division.

 Geography

-Bagerhat district has a total area of 44,959.11 square kilometres.
+Bagerhat district has a total area of 44,959.11 square kilometres.it is good.
 It is bounded by Gopalganj District and Narail District on the north, The Bay of Bengal on the south, Gopalganj District, Pirojpur District and Barguna District on the east and Khulna District on the west.
 The main rivers of the district are the Panguchi, Daratana, Madhumati River, Pasur River, Haringhata, Mongla River, Baleshwar, Bangra and Goshairkhali.